yuvalmGS/gigaspaces-wiki-jekyll/xap100/jpa-api.markdown

 ### OpenJPA

-OpenJPA's jar file is included with the GigaSpaces distribution (provided under `<GigaSpaces root>/lib/platform/jpa`), and the GigaSpaces-specific JPA implementation classes are part of the OpenSpaces jar (located under `<GigaSpaces root>/lib/required/gs-openspaces.jar`).
+OpenJPA's jar file is included with the XAP distribution (provided under `<XAP root>/lib/platform/jpa`), and the XAP-specific JPA implementation classes are part of the OpenSpaces jar (located under `<XAP root>/lib/required/gs-openspaces.jar`).
 Maven users should define the following dependency in their `pom.xml` file:

 {% highlight xml %}